Switchity

 Broadband — common questions

-Switch in 5 minutes.
+Switch broadband provider in 5 minutes.
 Plant a tree.
 Stop overpaying.

 Enter your postcode and we'll show you the deals available right where you live — with mid-contract price rises laid bare.